ps4star/FSE/README.md

 5. Once nw.exe and all other nw files are in the same directory as FSE, double click nw.exe and it should launch the program.

 # Update Log

+### New in 1.3
+- New com: stopif (flag).
+Immediately ends script if (flag) is set.
+- New com: setgame ("frlg" or "rse").
+Sets internal game variable.
+Has same effect as selecting a game from the drop-down menu.
+This mostly just affects movement.

 ### New in 1.2
 - Major msgbox bug fix